ehsanlotfi/cheatsheets/!React.md

       ```

 1. #### Reconciliation
       - The literal meaning of `reconciliation` is when the state or props of a component change, React compares the newly returned element with the previously rendered one to decide whether a DOM update is really necessary.
 When these two values are not equal, React performs a DOM update.
-This process is called "reconciliation.
+This process is called `reconciliation`.

 1. #### React Fiber
-      - The new engine for reconciliation is essentially a reimplementation of the core React algorithm in version 16.
+      - The new engine for `reconciliation` is essentially a reimplementation of the core React algorithm in version 16.
 The purpose of implementing React Fiber was to improve performance in areas like animations, working with layout, handling gestures, and providing the ability to pause, interrupt, or resume operations.
 It can also manage prioritization of necessary updates to the DOM.
 The most important feature of React Fiber is incremental rendering, which allows for chunking the execution process and pausing or resuming it across different frames.

 1. #### set state for dynamic Model
       ```